-The UoPeople Yammer Network was established to provide a virtual collaborative environment for UoPeople students, faculty, alumni, staff and volunteers from across the globe to connect and share meaningful information, questions, and ideas with one another.
+The UoPeople Viva Engage Network was established to provide a virtual collaborative environment for UoPeople students, faculty, alumni, staff and volunteers from across the globe to connect and share meaningful information, questions, and ideas with one another.
 It is an opportunity to meet other students and members of the University community outside of the Moodle classroom.

-Participation in Yammer is optional; those who join the UoPeople Yammer Network must agree to the Yammer Terms of Use.
-All questions about Yammer should be directed to outreach@uopeople.edu.
+Participation in Viva Engage is optional; those who join the UoPeople Viva Engage must agree to the Terms.
+All questions about Viva Engage should be sent to outreach@uopeople.edu.